rackerlabs/rackspace-how-to/content/cloud-servers/linux-cloud-server-low-disk-troubleshooting.md

 Inodes are the number of directory and files permitted in a file system (directory entries).
 If you run out of inodes, the file system behaves in the same way as a full disk and generates a similar alert.
-Inode usage of 90% or more is considered CRITICAL.
+Inode usage of 90% or more is considered _critical_.

 ### Clean up the server

-Perform the following steps to delete old or unnecessary system files and
+Perform the following steps to delete old or unnecessary system files and folders.
-folders:

-Evaluate the status of the server by comparing the output from the one-liner program to information from any previous related tickets, alerts, and automated diagnostics.
+Evaluate the status of the server by comparing the output from the one-line program to information from any previous related tickets, alerts, and automated diagnostics.